vuejs/vue-cli/docs/guide/cli-service.md

-  --report       generate report.html to help analyze bundle content --report-json  generate report.json to help analyze bundle content --skip-plugins comma-separated list of plugin names to skip for this run --watch        watch for changes
+  --report       generate report.html to help analyze bundle content --report-json  generate report.json to help analyze bundle content --skip-plugins comma-separated list of plugin names to skip for this run --no-transpile-all don't transpile all dependencies with Babel; only those specified by 'transpileDependencies' will be processed
+  --watch        watch for changes
 ```